 The toll road to Rifugio Auronzo is usually open from the end of May/early June until the end of October/early November.
 It depends on the snow conditions.

 If you’re not sure whether the toll road is open (e.g. after a snow storm), you can contact the Auronzo tourist office by emailing them: [email protected]

 What Time Can You Drive up to Rifugio Auronzo?

 The staff responsible for collecting the toll fee is present at the toll station from 6 am until 8 pm.

 If you pass the toll station before 6 am (when the toll operator isn’t present), you can pick up your ticket by pressing the clearly visible button and pay the toll upon your return.

 In Fall, it’s possible that the toll road is only open during the day for safety reasons.
 Lower temperatures increase the possibility of ice along the road.

 After paying the toll fee at the toll station, you’ll continue driving 3.4 km all the way to Rifugio Auronzo.
 Note: there is no additional parking fee for day visits.

-But, if you’re planning to spend the night in one of the mountain huts in Tre Cime, you’ll have to pay an additional 15 EUR fee per night to park your vehicle overnight, or 25 EUR fee per night for a campervan.
+But, if you’re planning to spend the night in one of the mountain huts in Tre Cime, you’ll have to pay another toll fee the next day.

 Starting at Rifugio Auronzo, you can either hike in the direction of Rifugio Lavaredo on Trail no. 101 (right), or towards Langealm on Trail no. 105 (left).